thamoui/js-cookie-clicker/README.md

 Ensure that the multiplier buttons, Autoclic and bonuses are not active when there is no enough scores to buy upgrades.

 ## Step 15: CSS
-Wheathe is beautifull!
+Wheather is beautifull!
 No pictures!